Tax Planning & Tax Savings for Overseas Civilian Contractors

 Rule 5: You need to establish your home office in a state with no state income tax.

 I know, you’re going to think that since Bob Hall and I both have our main offices in California, that we aren't "the sharpest tools in the shed" for putting this out there.
 But, not so fast.
 I am in California, because so many of my clients are in California.
 San Diego has one of the largest military populations on the West Coast.
-But I also live in San Diego, because it’s well, San Diego and I can afford it.
-This isn't going to be the case for everyone.
-I know that and you know that.
+But I also live in San Diego because of the beach and the weather let's face it, that's tough to beat and we pay the price for it here.

 But, Bob Hall also has a Las Vegas office and lives in Nevada.